Elementary Sorting

 It also tells us that our elementary algorithms are a factor of away from optimal.
 For , that factor is roughly 50,000 — the same dramatic gap we noted in the growth-rate table of Chapter 2.

-However, the lower bound applies only to comparison-based sorting.
+However, as it is evident from the proof of the lower bound, the lower bound applies only to comparison-based sorting.
 Algorithms that exploit additional structure in the input (such as knowing that elements are integers in a bounded range) can sort in time, as we will see in Chapter 6.

 In this chapter we studied the sorting problem and three elementary algorithms for solving it:

-• Bubble sort repeatedly swaps adjacent out-of-order elements.
-It is simple and stable, with best-case time, but on average and in the worst case.
+- Bubble sort repeatedly swaps adjacent out-of-order elements.
+It is simple and stable, with time in all cases.
+An early termination optimization can improve the best case to .

 In Chapter 5, we study three efficient sorting algorithms — merge sort, quicksort, and heapsort — that achieve the bound.
 These algorithms use the divide-and-conquer strategy from Chapter 3 to overcome the quadratic barrier.